vandres/craft-monitoring-client/README.md

 This plugin is very simple and just provides a JSON of all the versions of plugins, PHP and so on.

-The goal is, to have the client installed on all your Craft websites and using a central server plugin, which aggregates and interprets the data.
+The goal is, to have the client installed on all your Craft websites and using a central server, which aggregates and interprets the data.

+## SaaS-Server

+We offer a SaaS server for you to use directly.
+Only thing you will need, is the Pro edition of the plugin or an agency account.
+The server is available, free for use, here https://craft-monitoring.com

 ## Requirements